scratches/graal-nix-test/README.md

 $ ./hello
 Hello, World!
 ```

+## Proof that GCC and Zlib are Working

 To prove that `gcc` and `zlib` are working we can compile a simple C program from [zlib docs](https://www.zlib.net/zpipe.c):